SridharSakthivel/SridharSakthivel/README.md

 ---

 ### 🌟 About Me
-- 🌍 Currently based in Leipzig, Germany
+- 🌍 Currently based in Berlin, Germany
-- 🎓 Holding a Silver Medal in University for Academic Excellence 🥈

 - 🏆 Awarded for Excellence in Professional Achievements:
   - On the Spot Award